Frequently Asked Questions

 A: Honors College students live with fellow Honors College students as their roommates in the honors residential communities.

-In academic year (AY) 2016-2017, the honors residential communities are in Duhme Hall (upper-division students, women only) Third Street Suites (upper-division students) and Honors College and Residences (first-year and upper-division students).
+In academic year (AY) 2019-2020 and 2020-2021, the honors residential communities are in Duhme Hall (upper-division students, women only) Third Street Suites (upper-division students) and Honors College and Residences (first-year and upper-division students).

 First-year Honors College students who live in University Residences (on-campus student housing) are required to live in the Honors College community in Honors College and Residences with an Honors College roommate.